brandon-mason/CS4337-project/README.md

 ## Limitations

-- Currently optimized for treble clef only
+- Currently optimized for treble clef and key of C major only
+- Only detects quarter notes
 - Works best with computer-generated sheet music
 - Limited to single-line melodies (no chords)
 - Requires clear, well-formatted sheet music